About the degree programme

 Placements

-Clinical training comprises of hospital placements in the city’s teaching hospitals (and other regional sites mainly across the south of Scotland) and in general practices.
+Clinical training comprises of hospital placements in Lothian teaching hospitals, other regional sites mainly across the south of Scotland and placements in general practices.

 Teaching and assessment